 - Transporters, pet shops, public aquaria, zoos or other facilities with aquatic animals

-This course is offered fulltime classroom based in semester one, and oﬀered via blended, ﬂexible delivery in semester two.
+This course is offered full-time, classroom based in semester 1, and oﬀered via blended, ﬂexible delivery in semester 2.
 This enables remote students or students with other commitments to pursue their passion for aquaculture.
 Flexible delivery includes 2.5 weeks of compulsory practical classes on campus.